 Currently, it’s wall-to-wall.
 It’s eight till seven normally continuously.
 Or 8:30 at the moment.
 This morning, I’ve done a radio interview with a radio station.
 I’ve met with the Chief Scientist to talk about COP.
 I’ve looked at critical materials.
-I’ve looked at spending review.
-I have been to the executive committee at the department I work in.
-Just been off looking at civil contingencies.
+I’ve looked at the spending review.
+I have been on the executive committee at the department I work in.
+I’ve just been off looking at civil contingencies.

 Then, by the end of the day, I’ll have looked at digital twins for earth carbon budget six and the events this venture research program that I talked about earlier.
 That’s not unusual for a day.
 I mean, I’ve just literally not quite read my diary, and I’ll have talked to you of course.
 Very importantly.

 But I think that’s not an atypical day.
 I don’t really get to go to the lab anymore, which is a bit of a shame, but I think once supervisors get to a point… they become more of a danger in the laboratory… more of a hindrance than a help.

 Yeah, certainly.
 So what kind of platforms and tools would you recommend that help you in your professional life?